-Although Malmaison Birmingham didn’t have the uniqueness of its Oxford counterpart it still oozed comfort and luxury and as modern, posh hotels go, it didn’t disappoint.
+Although Malmaison Birmingham didn’t have the uniqueness of its Oxford counterpart, it still oozed comfort and luxury and as modern hotels go it didn’t disappoint.

 As part of the deal I ticked the box that gives you the option to pay just £16 to upgrade your room from a standard room up to either a club room or suite, so I was extra chuffed to have the chance to experience a little more luxury when I found out a club room was available.

 More luxe furnishings welcomed me when I headed up to my room, with gorgeous, thick throws adorning my queen size bed and a classy Eames lounge chair that I made myself comfortable in straight away, well, after getting cosy in the matching Malmaison bathrobe and slippers I found waiting for me in the wardrobe, of course!